lite-xl/lite-xl.github.io/docs/setup/getting-started.md

 | [settings]           | Settings GUI for Lite XL (requires the [widget] plugin)
 | [widgets]            | Widget toolkit for Lite XL.
 Needed for [lsp] and [settings].

+## Portable application

+Lite XL stores user configuration in the OS-specific configuration directory.
+This directory is also known as `USERDIR`.

+These paths are checked to determine `USERDIR`:

+1. `<directory_to_lite-xl_binary>/user`
+2. `$LITE_USERDIR`
+3. `$XDG_CONFIG_HOME/lite-xl`
+4. `$HOME/.config/lite-xl` or `$USERPROFILE/.config/lite-xl` on Windows

+In order to create a portable installation of Lite XL, you can create a `user` directory where the executable resides.
+Lite XL will then store configuration data in that directory.

 ## Further reading